jessepav/lacygoill-wiki-backup/vim/vim9.md

     E1017: Variable already declared: x

 ##
-## Where does Vim look for a function's definition whose name is not prefixed with `g:`?
+## Where does Vim look for a function definition whose name is not prefixed with `g:`?

    1. the current block, if there is one
    2. the outer block, if there is one; the process repeats itself as long as there is an outer block